-The following is a summary description of current fees and expenses chargeable to Grant Park as of January 1, 2018:
+The following is a summary description of current fees and expenses chargeable to Grant Park:

 Recipient Nature of Payment Amount of Payment General Partner Brokerage Charge Class A: 7.00% Class B: 7.45% Legacy 1 Class: 4.50% Legacy 2 Class: 4.75% Global 1 Class: 3.95% Global 2 Class: 4.20% Global 3 Class: 5.95% Annualized basis.
-Counterparties Dealer Spreads Grant Park pays its counterparties bid-ask spreads on 1 1 Grant Park's non-exchange traded commodity interests.
-Trading Incentive Fees Grant Park pays each commodity trading advisor a Advisors quarterly, semi-annual or annual incentive fee ranging from 16% to 24.5% of the new trading profits, if any, achieved on the trading advisor's allocated net assets as of the end of each calendar period.
-Incentive fees embedded in the swap transactions are not directly paid by Grant Park.
+Counterparties Dealer Spreads Grant Park pays its counterparties bid-ask spreads on that appears Grant Park's non-exchange traded commodity interests.
+Trading Incentive Fees Grant Park pays each commodity trading advisor a Advisors quarterly, semi-annual or annual incentive fee ranging from 0% to 24.5% of the new trading profits, if any, achieved on the trading advisor's allocated net assets as of the end of each calendar period.
+Incentive fees embedded in the swap transactions are not directly paid by Grant Park. transactions are not directly paid by Grant Fark.
 General Partner Organization and Grant Park reimburses the general partner on a monthly Offering Expense basis for its advancement of Grant Park's organization and Reimbursement offering expenses, up to an amount not to exceed 1.0% per year of the average month-end net assets of Grant Park.
-Third Parties Operating Expenses; Grant Park pays its ongoing operating expenses up to a Extraordinary Expenses maximum of 0.25% of Grant Park's average net assets per 7 1 year.
+Third Douting On anoting Francisco Coast Dad associas associas associas associas Third Parties Operating Expenses; Grant Park pays its ongoing operating expenses up to a Extraordinary Expenses maximum of 0.25% of Grant Park's average net assets per year.
 This includes expenses associated with Grant Park's SEC reporting obligations.
-Grant Park also pays any extraordinary expenses it incurs.
+Grant Park also pays any extraordinary expenses it incurs. characteriary expenses a means.